jeffnyman/inform6-playground/README.md

 The Inform 6 library is currently distributed at [inform6lib](https://gitlab.com/DavidGriffith/inform6lib).
 This repository includes version 6.12.6 of the library.

+The Puny Inform library is currently distributed at [PunyInform](https://github.com/johanberntsson/PunyInform).
+This repository includes version 5.1 of the library.

 The Inform 6 source is currently distributed at [Inform6](https://github.com/DavidKinder/Inform6).
 This repository includes version 6.41 of Inform.

 Beyond being distributed at the above links, all of the Inform 6 ecosystem is available within the ["inform6"](https://ifarchive.org/indexes/if-archive/infocom/compilers/inform6/) area of the if-archive.